Molecular Toxicology

 Information

-For those who are not able to travel to Amsterdam, there is the opportunity to follow the course via Zoom.
+The course will be held hybrid with three days online and two days onsite.
+For those who are not able to travel to Amsterdam, there is the opportunity to follow the full course online.

 Mutagenesis and Carcinogenesis